railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    ============  ========  ===============

-In the case where a single bill of materials is defined in multiple levels, a single manufacturing order will be generated for each Assemble PC, including all of the sub BoMs.
+In the case where a single bill of materials is defined in multiple levels, a single manufacturing order will be generated for each shelf, including all of the sub BoMs.
 You would then get the following production order:

 .. table:: Single Production from a tree-structured BoM